pawelgrzybek/pawelgrzybek.com/content/posts/2021-02-01-whats-new-in-ecmascript-2021.md

 });
 registry.register(obj, "ECMAScript 2021");

-// perform some action that triggers garbae collector on obj
+// perform some action that triggers garbage collector on obj
 // The ECMAScript 2021 object has been garbage collected.
 ```